espressif/esp-idf/.github/ISSUE_TEMPLATE/bug_report.md

 ### Actual Behavior

-### Steps to repropduce
+### Steps to reproduce

 1. step1
 2. ...

-// It helps if you attach a picture of your setup/wiring here.
+// If possible, attach a picture of your setup/wiring here.

 ### Code to reproduce this issue